harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/saving-cache.md

 :::info

-This step supports AWS connectors using **AWS Access Key**, **Assume IAM role on Delegate**, and IRSA authentication methods *without* cross-account access (ARN/STS).
+This step supports AWS connectors using **AWS access key**, **Assume IAM role on delegate**, and **IRSA** authentication methods *without* cross-account access (ARN/STS).

+[IRSA requires modifications to the delegate YAML](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference#harness-aws-connector-settings:~:text=Configure%20IRSA%20credentials%20for%20AWS%20connectors) and build infrastructure settings.
+The service account to be used for uploading to S3 must be specified in the delegate YAML and in the [Service Account Name](/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings#service-account-name) in the stage's build infrastructure settings.

-This step doesn't support AWS connectors that have enabled cross-account access (ARN/STS) for any authentication method.
+This step *doesn't* support AWS connectors that have enabled cross-account access (ARN/STS) for any authentication method.

 :::

-For more information about roles and permissions for AWS connectors, go to:
+For more information about roles, permissions, and configuration for AWS connectors, go to:

 * [Add an AWS connector](/docs/platform/connectors/cloud-providers/add-aws-connector)
 * [AWS connector settings reference](/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference).